damienbod/MfaServer/README.md

 ### Core Setup OpenIddict

 The Microsoft Entra ID external authentication provider requires an OpenID connect server to interact with.
 OpenIddict is used to implement this.
-Any OpenID Connect can be used, as long as you can customize the claims returned in the id_token.
+Any OpenID Connect implementation can be used, as long as you can customize the claims returned in the id_token.
 ASP.NET Core Identity is used to persist the users to the database.

 See [OpenIddict](https://documentation.openiddict.com/guides/getting-started/creating-your-own-server-instance.html)

 OpenID Connect implicit flow is used and in OpenIddict, this can be configured in the Worker class.
 An id_token_hint is used to send the user data from Microsoft Entra ID.

-Here is an example of a possible OpenIddict client setup
+Here is an example of a possible OpenIddict client setup:

 ```csharp
 await manager.CreateAsync(new OpenIddictApplicationDescriptor